kaethorn/mp3-report/README.md

 * finds ID3v2 tracks with track frames that are not in the format num/total
 * finds ID3v2 title tags with a length of exactly 30 bytes (which would occur when tags are converted from ID3v1 to ID3v2)
 * supports MP3, MP4, FLAC, WMA, MPC, APE and Ogg Vorbis audio formats
-* exports report as CSV
+* provides various report formats, see below

 ## Setup